Nimishkumar07/CozyStay/README.md

 # CozyStay

-CozyStay is a **full stack web application** where users can list their properties for rent, book vacation properties, and explore destinations worldwide.
+CozyStay is a **full stack web application** where users can list their properties for rent or book properties on vacations, and explore destinations worldwide.

 ## Features